hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

     pip install biopython

 # Chapter 3 Sequence Objects
-- Sequence objects differ from strings given they have different methods.
+- Seq objects have different methods compared to strings.
 - Sequence objects have an alphabet attribute describing what the sequence string characters mean.
 ## 3.1 Sequences and Alphabets
-- Biopython available alphabets are defined in the Bio.Alphabet module.
+- Biopython available alphabets are defined in the **Bio.Alphabet** module.
 - IUPAC alphabets are commonly used.
 - While a default alphabet argument is provided, alphabets are typically specificied as in the following example:
     ```python